mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

             [out] size_t *report_size
         );
     };

+//...

+}
 ```

+In the `get_evidence_with_pub_key` function, `format_id` and `format_settings` are just copied as it is.
+Those two variables represents the settings that will passed on to the enclave to generate the right evidence (such as the ECDSA-key generation format).
 This function adds the public key in PEM format and the report in the enclave and copies it in the four variables (hence the outbound `out`).

 ### Attestation structure